danwhitfield/sparql-executor-vscode-extension/README.md

+# THIS PROJECT IS NO LONGER ACTIVELY MAINTAINED

 # SPARQL Executor README

 The SPARQL Executor Visual Studio Code extension is a simple utility which allows you to configure SPARQL end-points and execute SPARQL queries.